sci-oer/automated-builder/README.md

 pip install scioer-builder
 ```

-### Running the `./build.py` Script Directly

-Alternatively the build command can be run directly.
-This still has the same system requirements.

-1. Install this repository. `git clone https://github.com/sci-oer/automated-builder.git`
-2. Install the dependencies. `pip3 install -r requirements.txt`
-3. Build the custom image. `./build.py <options>`

 ## Getting Help

 If you need help getting the builder script to work or have questions or find any issues you can open a [GitHub Issue](https://github.com/sci-oer/automated-builder/issues).